rapidsai/ucx-py/docs/source/install.rst

 This will automatically handle installing appropriate, compatible ``libucx-cu{11,12}`` packages for build-time and runtime use.
 When you run UCX-Py code installed this way, it will load UCX libraries from the installed ``libucx-cu{11,12}`` package.

-UCX-Py packages are built against the oldest version of UCX the project supports, and can run against a range of ABI-compatible UCX versions.
+UCX-Py packages are built against the oldest version of UCX that UCX-Py supports, and can run against a range of ABI-compatible UCX versions.

 You can use packages from PyPI to customize the UCX version used at runtime.
-For example, to use UCX 1.16 at runtime, run the following.
+For example, to switch to using UCX 1.16 at runtime, run the following.

 ::